dotmos/uGameFramework/README.md

 Used in production at gentlymad studios for "Furious Fightpub" and "Pizza Connection 3".

 Based on UniRx (https://github.com/neuecc/UniRx) and Zenject (https://github.com/modesttree/Zenject).
-Features an optional MVC implementation and Reactive State Machines.
+Features an optional MVC implementation, reactive state machines, modular services and parallel global eventstreams.

 TODO: Add documentation to repo.